defenseunicorns/uds-docs/src/content/docs/tutorials/create-uds-package.md

 This change will allow us to interact with `podinfo` without having to use `kubectl port-forward`.

-Save your chanages and apply the file:
+Save your changes and apply the file:

 ```bash
 kubectl apply -f podinfo-package.yaml